Gonzalez Germen

-Gonzalez Germán Germen Figao (born September 23, 1987) is a Dominican professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the New York Mets, Chicago Cubs, and Colorado Rockies.
+Gonzalez Germán Germen Figao (born September 23, 1987) is a Dominican former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the New York Mets, Chicago Cubs, and Colorado Rockies, and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.

 Career

 New York Mets

 Germen started the 2013 season with the Las Vegas 51s of the Class AAA Pacific Coast League.
 He made his major league debut with the Mets on July 12, 2013, in an extra inning game against the Pittsburgh Pirates.
 He received the loss.

 Germen recorded his first major league save on August 16, 2013 against the San Diego Padres, pitching two innings.
 Germen ended the 2013 season with a 3.93 earned run average in 34 1/3 innings pitched.
 Germen also compiled 33 strikeouts, 1 save, and a 1.40 WHIP.

 Germen was designated for assignment by the Mets on December 15, 2014.

 Chicago Cubs

 The Mets traded Germen to the New York Yankees on December 19.
 He was designated for assignment on January 13, 2015.
 The Yankees then traded him to the Texas Rangers on January 20, 2015, in exchange for cash considerations.
 The Rangers then also designated him for assignment, one day later.

 Germen was subsequently claimed off waivers by the Chicago Cubs on January 23.
 They designated him for assignment on February 4 to make room for Drake Britton.
 The Cubs promoted Germen to the major leagues on April 19.